Timber framing: English styles

 Historic timber-frame construction in England (and the rest of the United Kingdom) showed regional variation which has been divided into the "eastern school", the "western school", and the "northern school", although the characteristic types of framing in these schools can be found in the other regions (except the northern school).
 A characteristic of the eastern school is close studding which is a half-timbering style of many studs spaced about the width of the studs apart (for example six-inch studs spaced six inches apart) until the middle of the 16th century and sometimes wider spacing after that time.
 Close studding was an elite style found mostly on expensive buildings.
 A principal style of the western school is the use of square panels of roughly equal size and decorative framing utilizing many shapes such as lozenges, stars, crosses, quatrefoils, cusps, and many other shapes.
 The northern school sometimes used posts which landed on the foundation rather than on a sill beam, the sill joining to the sides of the posts and called an interrupted sill.
 Another northern style was to use close studding but in a herring-bone or chevron pattern.

 As houses were modified to cope with changing demands there sometimes were a combination of styles within a single timber-frame construction.
 The major types of historic framing in England are 'cruck frame', box frame, and aisled construction.
 From the box frame, more complex framed buildings such as the Wealden House and Jettied house developed.

 The cruck frame design is among the earliest, and was in use by the early 13th century, with its use continuing to the present day, although rarely after the 18th century.
 Since the 18th century however, many existing cruck structures have been modified, with the original cruck framework becoming hidden.
-Aisled barns are of two or three aisled types, the oldest surviving aisled barn being the barley barn at Cressing Temple dated to 1205–35.
+Aisled barns are of two or three aisled types, the oldest surviving aisled barn being the barley barn at Cressing Temple dated to 1205–1235.

 Jettying was introduced in the 13th century and continued to be used through the 16th century.

 Generally speaking, the size of timbers used in construction, and the quality of the workmanship reflect the wealth and status of their owners.
 Small cottages often used quite small cross-section timbers which would have been deemed unsuitable by others.
-Some of these small cottages also have a very 'home-made' – even temporary – appearance.
+Some of these small cottages also have a 'home-made' – even temporary – appearance.
 Many such example can be found in the English shires.
 Equally, some relatively small buildings can be seen to incorporate substantial timbers and excellent craftsmanship, reflecting the relative wealth and status of their original owners.
 Important resources for the study of historic building methods in the UK are open-air museums.

 It is often claimed that timber-framed buildings in Britain contain reused ships' timbers.
 This belief is dismissed by experts, who point out that curved timbers are rarely suitable, that salt is destructive to cellulose in the wood, and that ships' timbers are generally slight compared to cruck trusses.